rancher/support-bundle-kit/README.md

     - It starts a web server and waits for bundle downloading and uploading.
     - It starts a daemonset on each node.
 The agents in the daemonset collect node bundles and push them back to the manager.

+    The manager is designed to be spawned as a Kubernetes deployment by the Harvester API server.
+But it can also be deployed manually from a manifest file.
+Please check [standalone mode](./docs/standalone.md) for more information.

 ## Support bundle contents